 Joint Commission looking for outcomes measurement

 When selecting an outcome measure, select something clearly defined that either happens or doesn’t, says Moore.
-"If you are too global, then your ability to collect the data might be hard.
+"If you are too global, then it might be difficult to collect the data.
 So you need to be very clear and precise.
 You also need to think about outcomes that will happen on a regular basis," she says.
 If outcomes are infrequent, it takes too long to accumulate enough numbers to analyze the data.

 Ideally, a baseline measure should be taken at the beginning of the program so there are numbers to measure the outcome data against.
 "One of the mistakes that a lot of people make is they leap right into a program, and they haven’t taken much of a measurement prior to the implementation of that program," says Moore.

 It also is important to define the population that the expected outcome will come from, she says.
 For example, if the effectiveness of a class that teaches patients to lower cholesterol is being measured, then everyone who attends the class is the population.